CHILDCARE PROCESS FOR BUYING A CHILDCARE CENTRE

 To pass the exam, a thorough understanding of Childcare legislation, policy and procedures will be required.

-At this stage the exam will be offered on the 3rd Tuesday of every month at the ECRU premises located in Perth.
-The number of attendees in the exam will be limited, therefore booking a date and time as soon as your application has been lodged is advisable.
+The exam is scheduled for around the 19th or 3rd Tuesday of every month at the ECRU premises located in Perth.
+The number of attendees in the exam will be limited, therefore booking into the first available date is advisable.
+ECRU will notify you of the proposed available date approximately three weeks after lodgement of your application.

 The exam will require an 85% pass rate.